About Sanctuary

 Sacred Confidentiality

+What is shared in Sanctuary stays within Sanctuary.
 Stories, tears, laughter, insights — all of it is held with respect and discretion

-Sanctuary facilitators are trained in:
+Sanctuary spaces are rooted in:

-• trauma-informed space holding
+trauma-informed space holding

-• somatic and nervous-system-aware practices
+somatic and nervous-system-aware practices

-• compassionate presence
+compassionate presence

-• group dynamics
+group dynamics

-• spiritual attunement
+spiritual attunement

-• and ethical, non-directive guidance
+ethical, non-directive guidance

 We are not here to lead from the front.